 Well I had heard that if I wanted to see the Matrimandir, I had to watch this compulsory free video and receive a free pass, so in I went to the small auditorium.
 I didn’t learn so much from the old scratchy film as I did from the pamphlets and informational boards outside and I can briefly explain a few things about Auroville.

 Auroville is an ‘alternative’ township built not so long ago in 1968, on the ideologies of Mirra Alfassa, also known as The Mother, and the yogi/philosopher Sri Aurobindo.
 The township has been described as ‘an international community of dedicated to the ideal of human unity’ and is ‘an international community, dedicated to peace, sustainability and ‘divine consciousness’, where people from across the globe, ignoring creed, colour and nationality, work together to build a universal, cash-free, non-religious township’.

 So there are about 2,500 residents spanning 52 nationalities there!
 Together they run projects like schools, sustainable farming, handicrafts and more.

-After I finished watching the film, a bored guard outside the door handed me my free pass and told me if I anted to come back to go inside the Matrimandir, I would have to book an appointment and come back the next day (which is kind of a pain really).
+After I finished watching the film, a bored guard outside the door handed me my free pass and told me if I wished to go inside the Matrimandir, I would have to book an appointment and come back the next day (which is kind of a pain really).
 But anyway, I decided to walk down to the temple for the time being.

 Much like Auroville’s entrance, the path to the Matrimandir takes one through a beautiful half man-made half natural canopy of greenery with some goats interspersed at regular intervals.
 Cycles are available too, but I decided a walk would be better (plus my tights pants wouldn’t have let me sit on a bike.
 I blame the great south Indian food I was having).